Lihir Island Airport

 Lihir Island Airport is an airport in Londolovit on Lihir Island in Papua New Guinea.
 The airport has a short unpaved runway long enough to handle a small jet.
 All flights leave at approximately 4-7am.

 The airport has significantly upgraded its facilities, which now includes air conditioning, x-ray machines and a renovated waiting area.
-It is assumed that this is because of the introduction of a new international flight to Cairns, Australia, operated by Airlines PNG.
+It is assumed that this is because of the introduction of a new international flight to Cairns, Australia, operated by PNG Air.